-The preferred stiffness classes as described in several product standards are: SN2, SN4, SN8 and SN16, where SN is Nominal Stiffness (kN/m2).
+Plastic Pipes are classified by their ring stiffness.The preferred stiffness classes as described in several product standards are: SN2, SN4, SN8 and SN16, where SN is Nominal Stiffness (kN/m2).

 Stiffness of pipes is important if they are to withstand external loadings during installation.

-After correct installation, pipe deflection remains very limited but it will continue to some extent for a while.
+The higher the figure, the stiffer the pipe!
+After correct installation, pipe deflection remains very limited but it will continue to some extent for a while.In relation to the soil in which it is embedded, the plastic pipe behaves in a 'flexible' way.

-For flexible pipes, the soil loading is distributed and supported by the surrounding soil.